 - Boxing with the Lobster, Wat heet geluk? – pamphlets self-published by Acacia Publications.

-- Short stories have been shortlisted in competitions and published in anthologies.
+- Short stories have been competition semi-finalist and published in anthologies.

 - Took part in the 1995 World One-Day Novel Cup, held at the Groucho Club, London.
 In the 24 hours I wrote the 16,000 word novel The Crow Eaters.